GerHobbelt/linenoise/README.markdown

 Patches should be provided in the respect of linenoise sensibility for small easy to understand code.

-Send feedbacks to antirez at gmail
+Send feedbacks to oldium dot pro at seznam cz